Protected health information

-Protected health information (PHI) under U.S. law is any information about health status, provision of health care, or payment for health care that is created or collected by a Covered Entity (or a Business Associate of a Covered Entity), and can be linked to a specific individual.
-This is interpreted rather broadly and includes any part of a patient's medical record or payment history.
+Protected health information (PHI) is information about the provision of health care or payment for health care that is created or collected by a covered entity, and can be linked to a specific individual.
+This includes any part of a patient's medical record or payment history.

-Instead of being anonymized, PHI is often sought out in datasets for de-identification before researchers share the dataset publicly.
-Researchers remove individually identifiable PHI from a dataset to preserve privacy for research participants.
+PHI is sought out in datasets for de-identification before researchers share the dataset publicly.
+Researchers remove individually and identifiable PHI from a dataset to preserve privacy for research participants.

-There are many forms of PHI, with the most common being physical storage in the form of paper-based personal health records (PHR).
+There are many forms of PHI, with the most common being physical storage in the form of paper-based personal health records.
 Other types of PHI include electronic health records, wearable technology, and mobile applications.
 In recent years, there has been a growing number of concerns regarding the safety and privacy of PHI.

 United States

-Under the U.S. Health Insurance Portability and Accountability Act (HIPAA), PHI that is linked based on the following list of 18 identifiers must be treated with special care (up to date as of August 7, 2025):
+Under the U.S. Health Insurance Portability and Accountability Act, PHI that is linked based on the following list of 18 identifiers must be treated with special care (up to date as of August 7, 2025):